 The Maryland Equal Pay for Equal Work law provides that an employer may not prohibit an employee from inquiring about, discussing, or disclosing the wages of an employee or another employee, or requesting that the employer provide a reason for why the employee’s wages are a condition of employment.
 An employer is prohibited from requiring an employee to sign a waiver or other document to deny the employee the right to disclose or discuss the employee’s wages.

 An employer may, in a written policy that is provided to each employee, establish reasonable workday limitations on the time, place and manner for asking about employee wages only if it is consistent with other State and Federal laws.
 If an employee doesn’t follow the employer’s limitations, the employer has an affirmative defense for taking adverse employment actions.

 Does the Equal Pay for Equal Work law apply to all employers?

 Yes, the Equal Pay for Equal Work law applies to all employers in Maryland regardless of size.

 How do I file a complaint and what will the Commissioner of Labor and Industry do?

-The complaint form is available on the Maryland Department of Labor website (Word).
+The complaint form (Word) or Formulario de queja de licencia acreditada por enfermedad y seguridad de Maryland (Word) is available on the Maryland Department of Labor website.
 Upon receipt of a complaint, the Commissioner of Labor and Industry will conduct an investigation to determine whether the Equal Pay for Equal Work law has been violated.
 If the Commissioner determines the law has been violated, the Commissioner will work to resolve any issue or may ask the Attorney General to bring an action on behalf of the employee.
 A response should be available within 30 days if adequate information is provided.